grantgasser/autonomous-vehicles-mlagents-unity/docs/convolutional_net.md

 Note how the predictions are all small, negative numbers.
 We guess that this model fell into a local minima.
-Also, the targets are all multiples of `.25` - we could round the predictions to the nearest `.25` interval but they would still be unsatisfactory.
+Also, the targets are all multiples of `.25` - While we could round the predictions to the nearest `.25` interval, they would still be unsatisfactory.

 ## Further Thoughts
-### Even if the predictions were close...
-While working on **Part 2** we became skeptical that the CNN would be able to drive the car because even if the predictions were close, a few incorrect predictions such may lead the car to a position that would capture an image it has never seen before.
+While working on **Part 2** we became skeptical that the CNN would be able to drive the car because even if the predictions were close, a few incorrect predictions such may lead the car to a position that would capture an image that is very different from any image it has ever seen before.
 For example, if there were several negative predictions in a row and the car was not on a left turn, then the car would be facing left of the track and would unlikely be able to correct itself like the RL agent did.
 This would require generating image data that simulates those scenarios.

+Essentially, the test distribution could be radically different than the training distribution.